LizzyonGit/court_love/README.md

 #### Wireframes

 Below are my initial wireframes for mobile and laptop screen sizes.
-I used [Figma](https://www.figma.com/) to create them.
+I used [Figma](https://www.figma.com/design/DCu83bY8O4E97RYqVB82XO/MP4?node-id=0-1&t=krsBZBOKChjTqski-1) to create them.

 <details>
     <summary>Home page</summary>Initially, I had planned some sponsor logos but instead I opted for more text on the home page on how everything works.
-The About section is there, and I added more images to make it more appealing.
-The logo moved to the center for mobile screens, and the cart icon is now to the right, like the desktop wireframe.
+The **About** section is there, and I added more images to make it more appealing.
+The logo moved to the center and menu to the left on mobile screens, and the cart icon is on the right on mobiles, like the desktop wireframe.

   ![Home](docs/wireframes/wireframe-home.png)